 A survey conducted by Info-Tech Research Group showed that organizations that were able to engage business stakeholders in cyber threat identification were 79% more successful in identifying all threats compared to organizations where business stakeholders’ participation was minimal.
 Another Info-Tech survey found that 97% of organizations that involved business stakeholders in the cyber risk assessment process reported success.

-It’s beneficial to involve business stakeholders as they can put forward perspectives that IT may have overlooked, and they can bolster IT’s knowledge regarding particular risks and their overall effect on the organization.
+It’s beneficial to involve business stakeholders as they can put forward perspectives that IT departments may have overlooked, and they can bolster IT’s knowledge regarding particular risks and their overall effect on the organization.